derushio/ItnavCoronaSDKBootcamp/breakoutSample/createWall.md

 ---

-## Draw walls draw by `for system`
+## Setting the walls in a lump by using `for statement`
-If use array, You can draw walls at one time by `for system`.
+You can batch process an array by using `for statement`.
-`for system` is written `for i = initial value, finish value, what value plus i do ~ end` When it is execute between `do ~ end`, i value is from init value to finish value.
+`for statement` is written `for i = initial value, last value, How many i are added each time do ~ end`.
+Each time the i value get's added up towords the last value, inside of `do ~ end` will be continuously executed.
+It will stop when it hits the last value.
-Let's draw walls by `for system`.
+Let's create walls by `for statement`.

-`physics.addBody(登録する物, 種類, オプション)` で物理演算に登録できます。種類は"static"で移動しないオブジェクト、"dynamic"で移動するオブジェクトです。 "kinematic"は"dynamic"と同じようにオブジェクトが動きますが、重力に沿って動く"dynamic"とは違い、"kinematic"は重力とは関係なしに移動します。
+By using `physics.addBody(what you are registering, type, option)` you can register to the physics system.
+The types are "static" objects that don't move, and "dynamic" objects that do move.
+Objects moves with "kinematic" as well, but since objects moves along gravity with "dynamic", objects moves without relation to gravity with "kinematic".
 以下のコードを入力してみましょう。

 ```lua